-Click & Collect and Reserve & Collect: similarities and differences
+Click and Collect vs. Reserve and Collect: similarities & differences

-In 2020, 74.5% of European shoppers went to a store to pick up their online orders (Omnichannel Study OneStock 2021).
-This means that among the omnichannel solutions available, Click & Collect and Reserve & Collect are very popular with online shoppers.
+In 2020, 74.5% of European shoppers went to a store to pick up their online orders.
+This means that among the omnichannel solutions available, Click and Collect and Reserve and Collect are very popular with online shoppers.

-The Covid pandemic and environmental concerns have accelerated this trend.
+The COVID-19 pandemic and environmental concerns have accelerated this trend.
 The implementation of these types of services is now essential for all multichannel retailers to remain competitive and respond to new consumer trends.

-The many benefits of Click & Collect and Reserve & Collect
+The many benefits of Click and Collect & Reserve and Collect

 Before we start, let’s clarify the two concepts:

-➡️ Click & Collect is a service that allows your customers to buy a product online and pick it up in-store.
+➡️ Click and Collect is a service that allows your customers to buy a product online and pick it up in-store.

-➡️ Reserve & Collect allows a customer to check the availability of an item in-store and reserve it before visiting, without the need for payment.
+➡️ Reserve and Collect allows a customer to check the availability of an item in-store and reserve it before visiting, without the need for payment.

 Both services have several clear advantages for customers and retailers alike.